 Geography explores how our social and biophysical worlds came to be the way they are, and how they are changing.
-By improving our understanding of the things that matter for people in their many localities, Geographers focus on what needs to be done to address environmental change, uneven development and social inequality on multiple scales.
+Geographers focus on understanding the things that matter for people in their many places, and on what needs to be done to address environmental change, uneven development and social inequality on multiple scales.

-Geography is an exciting and relevant subject.
+Geography is exciting and relevant.
 You’ll enjoy Geography if you’re interested in the worlds around you and want to make a positive difference.
-Geography addresses a wide range of contemporary challenges: from climate change and sea-level rise, to dirty rivers, uneven economic development, sustainable communities, migration, housing and health policy, urban pollution, or indigenous environmental management.
+Geography addresses a wide range of contemporary challenges such as: climate change and sea-level rise, dirty rivers, uneven economic development, sustainable communities, migration, housing and health policy, urban pollution, indigenous rights, and environmental management.

 Geographers study places, human and physical interactions and the processes that shape those interactions.
-They explore why nations, regions, and cities are different, how landscapes are formed, how social, economic and natural landscapes are related, and how to make better worlds by responding effectively to human-environment problems.
+They explore why nations, regions, cities and communities develop differently in different settings, how landscapes are formed, how social, economic and natural landscapes are related, and how to make better worlds by responding effectively to human-environment problems.

 The University of Auckland Geography programme is the highest-ranking in New Zealand, and 30th in the world.
-Given the distinctive topography and coastline of the Auckland region as well as its unique cultural history and population diversity, our Geography programme is unique.
-We emphasise matauranga Māori across our teaching curriculum and research programmes.
-We also acknowledge Auckland’s Pasifika character and connections to island nations as well as links with South East Asia and beyond.
+As geographers we study what’s special about places, and our programme highlights Auckland and Aotearoa/New Zealand: its distinctive topography and coastline, fascinating cultural and economic history, exciting social diversity, and innovative responses to environmental challenges.
+We include Māori and indigenous knowledges across our teaching curriculum and research programmes.
+We also acknowledge Auckland’s Pacific character and connections to island nations as well as links with Southeast Asia and beyond.
 You can study Geography as an undergraduate major or postgraduate specialisation in either the Faculty of Science or Faculty of Arts programmes.